James Kwast: Biography

 Jacob James Kwast was born in Nijkerk, Netherlands, in 1852.
 After studies with his father and Ferdinand Böhme in his home country, he became a student of Carl Reinecke at the Leipzig Conservatory, and had later studies in Berlin under Theodor Kullak, and Brussels under Louis Brassin and François-Auguste Gevaert.
 He settled in Germany in 1883, initially as a teacher at the Cologne Conservatory, and later at the Hoch Conservatory in Frankfurt and the Klindworth-Scharwenka (1903–06) and Stern conservatories in Berlin.
-His students included Else Schmitz-Gohr.
+His students included Else Schmitz-Gohr and Walter Braunfels.

 He participated in the first performance in England of Brahms’s Piano Trio in C minor, with Carl Fuchs and Carl Deichmann.

 Clara Schumann played her last public concert in Frankfurt on 12 March 1891.
 The last work she played was Brahms's Variations on a Theme by Haydn, in the piano-duet version, with Kwast as her partner.

 He died in Berlin in 1927, aged 74.